-“Her strength is my strength,” Kaia’s father, Demetrius, says in explaining how his 8-year-old daughter’s courage in battling leukemia has sustained him from the shock of her diagnosis last year through the hospital stays and chemotherapy that have followed.
+“Her strength is my strength,” Kaia’s father, Demetrius, says in explaining how his daughter’s courage in battling leukemia has sustained him from the shock of her diagnosis last year through the hospital stays and chemotherapy that have followed.

 After intensive initial therapy, Kaia is taking oral chemotherapy at home between hospital-based treatments that will continue for three years.
 “I feel good except in the mornings.
 I cry in the mornings,” the cheerful young girl says of the impact of treatment side effects.